-The laboratory has developed models of fatty liver disease and cholestasis that mimic the human disease.
+The laboratory has developed models of cholestasis that mimic the human disease.
 Using these models, deleterious signaling pathways are delineated, and therapeutic targets and approaches identified.
-A wide variety of approaches are used, including genetic animal models, organoids and cell culture models.
-State-of-the-art approaches used include proteomics, single-cell RNA sequencing and mass spectrometry (CyTOF) for immunoprofiling.
-Current studies are focused on how nonlethal, proapoptotic signaling pathways engender hepatic inflammation in fatty liver disease.
-In models of cholestasis, the role of ductular reactive cells in promoting disease pathogenesis are under exploration.
+A wide variety of techniques are used, including genetic animal models, organoids and cell culture models.

-Dr. Gores and his team are also examining the mechanisms by which oncogenic hippo pathway signaling promotes carcinogenesis of the biliary tree and cancer progression.
-They are also exploring how the Hippo pathway via YAP dysregulation mediates tumor resistance.
+Dr. Gores and his team are also examining the mechanisms by which oncogenic Hippo pathway signaling promotes carcinogenesis of the biliary tree and cancer progression.
+They are also exploring how the Hippo pathway via yes-associated protein (YAP) dysregulation mediates tumor resistance.
 These studies are designed to identify therapeutic targets for the treatment of liver cancer.
 A current focus of the laboratory also is immunotherapy for liver cell cancer.
 Individuals interested in pursuing research in the Liver Pathobiology Laboratory are encouraged to contact Dr. Gores directly.